devdietrich/frontend-coding-challenge/README.md

 Welcome to our Frontend Coding Challenge.

+Please read everything here before you start!

-## Challenge
+## The Challenge

-We need a landing page for our last minute business in Greece in the summer.
+We need a landing page for a customer's last minute business in Greece in the summer.

-Unfortunately we have very little time to implement this.
+Unfortunately we have very little time (2-3 days) to implement this.
 Our product stakeholders and UX/UI colleagues are all already on vacation or otherwise scheduled.
 So there is neither a design nor mockups available, nor have images been created or optimized.

 So it's up to you to be creative and design and implement a landing page.